sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 Vindale once lived in peace from Vampire threat many years ago, but under a blood moon 3 Siblings were taken from a noble family in exchange for a debt to be paid off.
 The 3 siblings were captured by a small band of Vampires- the 6 founders of the Houses and Clans of the future Court of Vindale.

-The Vindale vampires were a part of this land well before

-Crinamorte Vampire Clan.
-They are not an old clan, but have been in the region long enough to have established winery.
-They are liked in Vindale.
-Therefore, there isn't any other information available on them.

 ## A History of the Blackthorne Family

 We have walked in the darkness among Woodhaven for years now.
 However, our name has been lost to history through reasons that are hard to explain.
 We are not the lawless savage monster hunters people portray us as.
 We employ barbaric and cruel tactics, sure, but when you hunt creatures of the night and they show no mercy, so why should we when we hunt them?